rupor-github/wsl-ssh-agent/README.md

     * You could avoid any actions on WSL side by using `WSLENV=SSH_AUTH_SOCK/up`

-	* Using `--setenv` option allow application to automatically modify user environment, so every WSL session started while `wsl-ssh-agent-gui.exe` is runnig will have proper `SSH_AUTH_SOCKET` available to it (using `WSLENV`).
+	* Using `--setenv` option allow application to automatically modify user environment, so every WSL session started while `wsl-ssh-agent-gui.exe` is running will have proper `SSH_AUTH_SOCKET` available to it (using `WSLENV`).
 By default socket path points to user temporary directory.
-Usial Windows user environment modification rules are applicable here.
+Usual Windows user environment modification rules are applicable here.

 ## Options